“For a zero death policy!” »

 But behind these numbers, there are lives lost or injured forever.
 There are also the broken lives of families often left alone to face investigations, justice, institutions.

-The mobilizations of April 28, World Day for Safety and Health at Work, made it possible to raise awareness and inform, still timidly, about this “invisible massacre” of workplace accidents.
+The mobilizations of April 28, World Day for Safety and Health at Work, made it possible to raise awareness and inform, still timidly, regarding this “invisible massacre” of workplace accidents.
 With the employee union organizations, we are participating with all our strength.

 But we must do more and faster.
 We defend the urgency of affirming and implementing a “zero deaths at work” policy.